ryukoposting/sensething/README.md

 # Monitoring sensor data remotely

-If you want to monitor a system's sensors remotely, you could simply pipe `sensething l -f json ...` into netcat.
-While this approach can work great in some scenarios, it's far from perfect.

-For situations where you want a basic dashboard that shows a system's sensor data, SenseThing's `s` command (a.k.a "serve") exposes an HTTP server that provides a dead-simple list of the system's sensor readings:
+If you want to monitor a system's sensors remotely, you could simply pipe `sensething l -f json ...` into netcat, but this approach has its fair share of flaws.
+SenseThing's `s` command (a.k.a "serve") exposes an HTTP server that provides more refined access to the system's sensors.

 ```
 # These are synonyms, use whichever one you prefer